Podlaskie Voivodeship (1513–1795): Aftermath

-In 1795, most of it was taken over by the Kingdom of Prussia as part of New East Prussia, but these lands were later part of the Duchy of Warsaw.
+In the Third Partition of Poland in 1795, most of the voivodeship was taken over by the Kingdom of Prussia as part of New East Prussia, with southern outskirts annexed by Austria, with the Bug forming the border between them.
+From 1807, these lands were part of the Duchy of Warsaw.
 Then, parts of it belonged to Congress Poland or the Russian Empire until 1915.

 Administrative Subdivisions

 The Voivodeship consisted of the following ziemias: